DanielEgan/ContainerTraining/README.md

 In this guide we will walk you through the following

  - Building an asp.net Core WebAPI
- - Creating a Docker container with your app
+ - Putting your WebAPI in a Docker Container
  - Running the container locally
  - publishing the container to Docker Hub
  - publishing the container to ACR (Azure Container Registry)
  - Running the container in Azure using ACS (Azure Container Service)
  - Running the container as part of a cluster using AKS ( Azure Kubernetes Service)

-We will be pulling together hands on labs that will walk you through these steps with commentary.
+We will be pulling together a mixture of hands on labs from the docs and HOLs in this document that will walk you through these steps with commentary.